 Unfortunately, these companies came by the droves, however, once there they found there was not enough professionally trained talent already there to produce the number of films they wanted to produce, causing them to have to hire the bulk of their needed talent out of state.
 Because these incentives are based on hiring local talent, these companies when they were forced to hire outside of state talent, they lost their incentives.
 They began leaving as quickly as they had arrived.
 Louisiana has since worked diligently trying to get professional instructors in their public schools and universities to train up a workforce of professionally trained film and television professionals to salvage what they can of the professional production companies who have remained and tried working with them.

 At Maxima Vision Films, we have experienced the same thing in this region as far as finding sufficient professionally trained talent to do here what we had planned to do in this region.
-When I speak of this region, I am speaking of the region of Texas, Arkansas, Oklahoma and Louisiana.
+When I speak of this region, I am speaking of the region of Tennessee, Arkansas, Oklahoma and Louisiana.
 We have two investment groups, one of which has already committed to funding four feature films or television productions per year over the next five years here in this region with Maxima.
 We want to shoot films that matter, films which can help to shape our culture positively as opposed to negatively.
 We want to produce two types of films, one very preachy and on the noose.
 These films will be marketed directly to the Christian community, which when one considers 70% of the USA population are professed Christian, this is an enormous market.
 The second type of film we want to produce in this region are to reach the un-churched.
 With these films we hope to at least plant a seed of truth without being preachy, and to leave our audience with at least a redemptive message of hope for a hurting world.

 Our formula is really quite simple; if we are to look at all the distribution outlets there are today in this digital world, if we were to just look at television, there are literally hundreds of television networks that have to provide content 24/7, and just look at some of the things America is watching.
 Today you even have small networks like Si/Fi who are paying between $600,000 to $900,000 to run your film for 60-90 days.
 We are certain if we can keep our production cost down under a million dollars the odds are in our favor of at least breaking even if not making a few dollars, especially considering telling stories that matter.
 If we can keep our films under $500,000 the odds go up even further, and we know one film in 6-7 will make a substantial return.
 Our investment group wants us to produce two films per year with budgets between $250,000 and a half million and two films per year between $500,000 and 2.5 million over the next five years.